 Agent teams coordinate separate Claude Code instances with independent context windows.
 Unlike subagents, teammates communicate peer-to-peer through a shared task list and messaging system.
 A team lead coordinates work and assigns tasks; teammates claim work, mark it complete, and message each other directly.
 Agent teams are currently experimental in Claude Code and require explicit enablement.

 Both patterns share a core requirement: agents need well-scoped, codebase-grounded prompts to produce reliable output.
+Even top-tier agents resolve only 11–12.5% of complex feature tasks on benchmarks like FeatureBench — structured decomposition is what closes the gap.
 The planning problem is upstream of the execution problem — and it's where most parallel agent workflows break down.

 Ready to Try Tekk.coach?